As most patients are well aware, good nutrition and a balanced diet are important components of overall health.

 See Nutrition and Diet for Weight Loss

-The bones, muscles and other structures in the spine need good nutrition and vitamins so that they are strong enough to support the body and to perform their other functions.
-Using these nutritional guidelines, patients can integrate back-friendly vitamins and nutrients into their diets.
+The bones, muscles and other structures in the spine need proper nutrition so they are strong enough to support the body and to perform their other functions.
+As a general rule, it is recommended to include the following back-friendly nutrients into a daily diet.

 Choosing the Right Foods for Optimal Nutrition